sagieppel/Contrastive-learning-for-one-shot-materials-and-textures-similarity-recognition-from-images/README.md

 ### Output
 Json dictionary file with the descriptors of all images in the folder and subfolders, with the same tree structure as the input folder.

-### Evaluation
-For evaluation of the the descriptor accuracy see: GetStatiticsOnFile_ByCatWeight.py

 # Traininig: Train.py